justpsychiatry/Justpsychiatry-Article-Archive/docs/source/J_pak_psych_soc/jpps_s_specialarticle.rst

    all the five components of DOTS and its implementation see WHO, 1999)2.

-(a) A regular uninterrupted supply of all essential Anti TB drugs backed
-    by governments’ commitment to sustained TB control activities.
+(a) A regular uninterrupted supply of all essential Anti TB drugs backed by governments’ commitment to sustained TB control activities.

-(b) Standardized treatment regimen of six to eight months chemotherapy
-    under supervision.
-In many LAMICs the role of DOTS supervisor is assigned

-..

-   to a family or a community member who regularly administers the drugs under close monitoring by a health worker.
+(b) Standardized treatment regimen of six to eight months chemotherapy under supervision.
+In many LAMICs the role of DOTS supervisor is assigned to a family or a community member who regularly administers the drugs under close monitoring by a health worker.

 The World Bank considers DOTS to be one of the most cost effective health interventions.
 DOTS are more cost effective than self-administered treatment3, 4.

-Supervised treatment for schizophrenia in commu- nity - What is the theoretical rationale?
+Supervised treatment for schizophrenia in community - What is the theoretical rationale?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We believe that there is urgent need for a public health intervention